Benjamin23115/adaptive-huffman/prep.md

 ## Decoding Steps

-The decoding process for the Adaptive Huffman algorithm involves the following steps:

-1. **Initialization**: Start with the initial Huffman tree containing the escape character as the root node.
-Ensure that the tree structure matches the encoding process's initial state.

-2. **Read Encoded Data**: Read the binary-encoded data bit by bit.

-3. **Tree Traversal**: For each bit read from the encoded data, traverse the Huffman tree from the root node accordingly.

-   - If the bit is 0, move to the left child of the current node.
-   - If the bit is 1, move to the right child of the current node.

-4. **Character Identification**:

-   - Continue traversing the tree until a leaf node is reached.
-   - Identify the character associated with the leaf node.

-5. **Output Character**: Output the identified character.

-6. **Tree Update**: After outputting the character, update the Huffman tree to reflect the newly decoded character.

-   - If the decoded character is the escape character, consider it as a request to add a new character to the tree.
-   - Adjust the tree structure to accommodate the new character and maintain the Huffman property.

-7. **Repeat**: Repeat steps 2 to 6 for the entire encoded data.

-8. **Decoding Completion**: Once all encoded data is processed, the decoding process is complete.

-## Comments for Each Step

 - **Initialization**: In decoding, we start with the same initial tree structure used during encoding.
 This ensures that decoding matches encoding's initial state.

 - **Tree Traversal**: Traverse the tree bit by bit according to the encoded data.
 The traversal process is fundamental to decoding.